 4.3.1.5.1.
-NUTRITIONAL SUPPLEMENTS AND HORMONAL THERAPIES.
+Nutritional Supplements and Hormonal Therapies.
 Patients with HF, particularly those treated with diuretics, may become deficient in vitamins and micronutrients.
-Several nutritional supplements (e.g., coenzyme Q10, carnitine, taurine, and antioxidants) and hormonal therapies

-(e.g., growth hormone or thyroid hormone) have been proposed for the treatment of HF (424-429).
-Aside from replenishment of documented deficiencies, randomized trials have failed to demonstrate benefit for routine vitamin, nutritional, or hormonal supplementation (430).
+Several nutritional supplements (e.g., coenzyme Q10, carnitine, taurine, and antioxidants) and hormonal therapies (e.g., growth hormone or thyroid hormone) have been proposed for the treatment of HF.464-469 Aside from replenishment of documented deficiencies, randomized trials have failed to demonstrate benefit for routine vitamin, nutritional, or hormonal supplementation.

 In most data or other literature regarding nutraceuticals, there are issues, including outcomes analyses, adverse effects, and drug-nutraceutical interactions, that remain unresolved.
 No clinical trials have demonstrated improved survival in users of nutritional or hormonal therapy.
-Some studies have suggested a possible effect for coenzyme Q10 in reduced hospitalization rates, dyspnea, and edema in patients with HF, but these benefits have not been seen uniformly (431-434).
-Because of possible adverse effects and drug interactions of nutritional supplements and their widespread use, physicians caring for patients with HF should routinely inquire about their use.
+Some studies have suggested a possible effect for coenzyme Q10 in reduced hospitalization rates, dyspnea, and edema in patients with HF, but these benefits have not been seen uniformly.471-474 Because of possible adverse effects and drug interactions of nutritional supplements and their widespread use, physicians caring for patients with HF should routinely inquire about their use.
 Until more data are available, nutritional supplements or hormonal therapies are not recommended for the treatment of HF.
-The ACCF Clinical Expert Consensus Document on the Integration of Complementary Medicine Into Cardiovascular Medicine (in press) will provide more details regarding cardiovascular issues with alternative and complementary medicine.
+The ACCF Clinical Expert Consensus Document on Integrating Complementary Medicine Into Cardiovascular Medicine475 will provide more details regarding cardiovascular issues with alternative and complementary medicine.